hckiang/ksh93_autocmpt/README.md

 pattern `(_|%)THECMD`; this file is called a "completor".
 A completor should print a list of candidates to its standard output.

-If a completor is executable, regardless of whether it is prefixed with `_` or `%`, it will be executed in the following form:
+If a completor is executable, regardless of whether it is prefixed by `_` or `%`, it will be executed in the following form:
 ```
 <completor> <user_arg0> <user_arg1> <user_arg2> ...